mei-pan/Dance_party_Playlist_prediciton/README.md

 This project focuses on building a predictive model to curate a dance-themed playlist using music features and machine learning.
 Leveraging track-level data such as tempo, energy, danceability, and valence, the model aims to identify songs most likely to get attendees on their feet.
 The goal is to predict whether a song fits a dance party vibe, helping automate the playlist creation process with data-driven insights.

-By combining technical skills with an appreciation for music, this project demonstrates how machine learning can be used in creative, real-world scenarios.
-From data preprocessing to model evaluation, every step is tailored to strike the perfect balance between analytics and entertainment.
-In the end, it's not just about predictions—it's about creating a memorable night where the music never misses a beat.

 ## [Notebook Link](https://github.com/mei-pan/Dance_party_Playlist_prediciton/blob/main/dance_party_song_list.ipynb)